mvskiren/mvskiren/README.md

 ### <samp>&gt; Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">, I'm <a href="https://mvskiran.dev" target="_blank">Mvs Kiran</a></samp>

-Hi, I'm [Mvs Kiran](https://mvskiran.dev/), a passionate self-taught front-end web developer and a freelance software engineer from India. my passion for software lies in dreaming up ideas and making them come true with elegant interfaces.
+Passionate self-taught front-end web developer and a freelance software engineer from India.
+My passion for software lies in dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 I am also an open-source enthusiast and maintainer.
 Author of www.reactchallenges.live